Grand Ballet in one act

 The Sacrifices to Cupid was the final ballet composed by Ludwig Minkus as Ballet Composer of the Imperial Theatres before the post was abolished by Ivan Vsevolozsky in 1886.
 It is possible that the ballet was a recreation of one of Charles Didelot’s many allegorical ballets based on Greek-Roman mythology, or rather that Didelot’s ballets were what inspired Petipa to create this ballet.

-The Sacrifices of Cupid premièred on the 3rd August [O.S.
+The Sacrifices to Cupid premièred on the 3rd August [O.S.
 22nd July] 1886 at Peterhof Palace in Saint Petersburg in honour of Tsarina Maria Feodorovna.
 The ballet later premièred at the Imperial Mariinsky Theatre four months later on the 7th December [O.S.
 25th November].
 It was in the role of Chloë that Eugenia Sokolova gave her farewell benefit performance after twenty years on the stage.

 - Letellier, Robert Ignatius (2008) The Ballets of Ludwig Minkus.
 Cambridge Scholars Publishing